 HOW RFID IN LIVESTOCKS MANAGEMENT WORKS

 Farms can use either portable or stationary RFID readers to interrogate the tags.
-Some portable readers look like wands that can be waved over livestock, while others are more traditional in design.
 Stationary readers can be incorporated in gateways that cattle walk through, or as part of the traditional scales used to weigh the animals.
 The data collected from the readers is fed into the facility’s computer system, which can be connected via the Internet to cloud-based tracking systems.
-Given the right type of readers, livestock location can be monitored in real time.

 BENEFITS OF RFID TRACKING FOR LIVESTOCK